 With some lovely views, spot the Rosey!

-This is the furthest, highest and Eastest point of the hike.
+This is the furthest, highest and eastest point of the hike.

-At the bottom of the hill we turn hard left, leaving the Cleveland Way and doubling back along the lower path back to Lordstones.
+At the bottom of the hill turn hard left, leaving the Cleveland Way and doubling back along the lower path back to Lordstones.
 From the lower path you have views up to where we were earlier.

 A good view of the Wainstones from the lower path.
+As can be seen in the pic below, the path is mostly made of dirt and grass.

 And the second peak from the lower path.
-This pic also shows the lower path being mainly a dirt track.

-Following the edge of the woods and sometimes venturing into them.
+The path continues, following the edge of the woods and sometimes venturing into them.

 The first peak in the distance from the lower path.